Where to Stay in Zion National Park: Camping and Lodging

 Panguitch Lake Resort

-Again, if you need something more than just a comfortable lodging after an eventful day in Zion National Park, consider staying at the Panguitch Lake Resort.
-Nestled on the shore of Panguitch Lake, the resort allures with cute cabins equipped with electric fireplaces.
+If you need something more than just a comfortable lodging after an eventful day in Zion National Park, consider staying at the Panguitch Lake Resort.
+Nestled on the shore of Panguitch Lake, the resort offers cute cabins equipped with electric fireplaces.

 Spacious nooks that look like second floors add a playful feel to the cabins.
 In fact, you can turn these “nests” into additional spaces to sleep.
 Be sure to bring along extra blankets and pillows, though.

-TIP: Let resort’s staff know up front if you plan to arrive late so they can assist you with getting into your cabin after business hours.
+TIP: Let the resort’s staff know beforehand if you plan to arrive late, so they can assist you with getting into your cabin after business hours.

 Blue Pine Motel

-For a budget-friendly stay near both Zion and Bryce Canyon National Parks, opt for a lodging at the Blue Pine Motel.
+For a budget-friendly stay near both Zion and Bryce Canyon National Parks, opt for a room at the Blue Pine Motel.
 The place offers basic rooms, BBQ areas, and mini-golf.
 Nothing fancy here.
-Yet it’s a perfect accommodation to stay at during your road trip through Utah and its spectacular Zion National Park.
+Yet it’s a perfect accommodation to book during your road trip across Utah and its spectacular Zion National Park.

 Read More